 A minimum of 16 course credits are required for the Ph.D. degree, 3 credits are met by the Graduate Survival Skills course BIOL-505.
 Other courses to be taken will be based on strengths, weaknesses, and interests of the individual student.
 The remaining courses can be taken from the Department of Biology – courses numbered 350 or above (no more than 8 credits can come from courses with numbers below 350 and these require special permission) – or from the Medical Center.
 Please see the Graduate Catalog for detailed course descriptions.
 Courses taken through the consortium of Universities will also apply to the program.

 - Minimum of three years of residency.

-- Passing grade on the Qualifying Examination at the end of the first full year.
+- A passing grade on the Qualifying Examination taken during the first full year.

 - Ph.D. thesis and defense with a departmental thesis seminar.

 - Submission of at least one first-author manuscript for publication in a peer-reviewed journal.